How to buy XRP (XRP) in Canada

 Bottom line

 If you want to buy Ripple, start by comparing a range of crypto brokers and exchanges available in Canada.
-Look at their features, fees, security and overall reputation to decide which platform is the right fit for you.
+Look at their features, fees, security and overall reputation to decide which platform is right for you.
 Use an exchange registered with FINTRAC for added peace of mind.

 Remember that owning and using Ripple is not without its risks.
 Carefully consider investing in XRP as part of a wider strategy, and talk to a financial advisor if you have any questions.